-Even if we obtain regulatory approval for DSTAT and BCV, we will still face extensive regulatory requirements and our products may face future development and regulatory difficulties.
+Even if we obtain regulatory approval for any of our product candidates, including BCV, ONC201 and DSTAT, we will still face extensive regulatory requirements and our products may face future development and regulatory difficulties.

-Even if we obtain regulatory approval, the granting authority may still impose significant restrictions on the indicated uses, distribution or marketing of our product candidates, including DSTAT and BCV, or impose ongoing requirements for potentially costly post-approval studies or post-market surveillance.
-For example, the labeling ultimately approved for our product candidates, including DSTAT and BCV, will likely include restrictions on use due to the specific patient population and manner of use in which the drug was evaluated and the safety and efficacy data obtained in those evaluations.
-In addition, the distribution of DSTAT and BCV may be tightly controlled through a REMS with ETASU, which are required medical interventions or other actions healthcare professionals need to execute prior to prescribing or dispensing the drug to the patient.
+Even if we obtain regulatory approval, the granting authority may still impose significant restrictions on the indicated uses, distribution or marketing of our product candidates, including ONC201, DSTAT and BCV, or impose ongoing requirements for potentially costly post-approval studies or post-market surveillance.
+For example, the labeling ultimately approved for our product candidates, will likely include restrictions on use due to the specific patient population and manner of use in which the drug was evaluated and the safety and efficacy data obtained in those evaluations.
+In addition, the distribution of ONC201, DSTAT or BCV may be tightly controlled through a REMS with ETASU, which are required medical interventions or other actions healthcare professionals need to execute prior to prescribing or dispensing the drug to the patient.
 Some actions may also be required in order for the patient to continue on treatment.
 For example, the label for BCV may be required to include a boxed warning, or "black box," regarding BCV being carcinogenic, teratogenic and impairing fertility in animal studies.
-The BCV labeling may also include warnings or black boxes pertaining to gastrointestinal AEs or liver-related safety laboratory value changes.
+The BCV labeling may also include warnings pertaining to gastrointestinal AEs or liver-related safety laboratory value changes or black boxes related to the mortality disadvantage with extended dosing observed in the SUPPRESS trial.

-DSTAT, BCV and any other product candidates will also be subject to additional ongoing regulatory requirements governing the labeling, packaging, storage, distribution, safety surveillance, advertising, promotion, record-keeping and reporting of safety and other post-market information.
+Our product candidates will also be subject to additional ongoing regulatory requirements governing the labeling, packaging, storage, distribution, safety surveillance, advertising, promotion, record-keeping and reporting of safety and other post-market information.
 In the United States, the holder of an approved NDA is obligated to monitor and report AEs and any failure of a product to meet the specifications in the NDA.
 The holder of an approved NDA must also submit new or supplemental applications and obtain FDA approval for certain changes to the approved product, product labeling or manufacturing process.
 If a REMS is required, the NDA holder may be required to monitor and evaluate those in the healthcare system who are responsible for implementing ETASU measures.
 Advertising and promotional materials must comply with FDA rules and are subject to FDA review, in addition to other potentially applicable federal and state laws.
 Moreover, EU and member countries impose strict restrictions on the promotion and marketing of drug products.
-The off-label promotion of medicinal products is prohibited in the U.S., EU and in other territories.
-The promotion of medicinal products that are not subject to a marketing authorization is also prohibited in the EU.
+The off-label promotion of medicinal products is prohibited in the EU.
 Violations of the rules governing the promotion of medicinal products in the EU and in other territories could be penalized by administrative measures, fines and imprisonment.

-In addition, manufacturers of drug products and their facilities are subject to payment of user fees and continual review and periodic inspections by regulatory authorities for compliance with cGMP, and adherence to commitments made in the application.
+In addition, manufacturers of drug products and their facilities are subject to payment of user fees and continual review and periodic inspections by regulatory authorities for compliance with Current Good Manufacturing Practices (cGMP), and adherence to commitments made in the application.
 If we, or a regulatory agency, discover previously unknown problems with a product, such as quality issues or AEs of unanticipated severity or frequency, or problems with the facility where the product is manufactured, a regulatory agency may impose restrictions relative to that product or the manufacturing facility, including requiring recall or withdrawal of the product from the market or suspension of manufacturing.